 Building Codes Administration

-The Building Codes Administration Department works with architects, engineers, builders, contractors, developers, and citizens to resolve building and electrical code issues.
-The enforcement of building codes ensure that minimum requirements for safeguarding public health, safety, and welfare are met through structural strength, means of egress, stability, sanitation, adequate light and ventilation, energy conservation, and safety to life and property.
+The Building Codes Administration Department is dedicated to ensuring public safety.
+It collaborates with architects, engineers, builders, contractors, developers, and citizens to address building and electrical code issues.
+Enforcement of building codes is critical to this mission, as it guarantees that the minimum requirements for protecting public health, safety, and welfare are met.
+This includes ensuring structural strength, means of egress, stability, sanitation, adequate light and ventilation, energy conservation, and safety of life and property.

-The department is responsible for performing building plan review on residential and commercial projects.
-It issues building permits and performs various field inspections from the beginning to the completion of a project.
-These inspections are required to ensure that projects are constructed per the approved plans and built to minimum standards of the building code.
+The department reviews building plans for residential and commercial projects, issues building permits, and conducts field inspections from the start to completion.
+These inspections ensure that projects are built according to approved plans and meet the minimum building code standards.

 Department Staff

-• Brian Sims, CBO - Chief Building Inspector
+• Brian Sims, CBO - Chief Building Official

 • John Lauber - Senior Building Official